-Mainframe computers are complex hardware systems used by large corporations and government institutions for mission critical applications such as intensive data processing, management information systems, financial transaction processing, manufacturing control systems, and for managing large databases including census statistics and financial data.
-Mainframe computers are a significant segment of the IBM product line.
-They are used for large scale simultaneous processing of very large information databases.
+Mainframe computers are complex hardware systems used by large corporations and government institutions for mission critical applications such as intensive data processing, management information systems, financial transaction processing, manufacturing control systems, and managing large databases including census statistics and financial data.
+Mainframe computers, a significant segment of the IBM product line, are used for large scale simultaneous processing of very large information databases.
 Security of data warehousing and accuracy of processing are of paramount importance.
-They require sophisticated and specialized computer programming management and maintenance.
+Mainframes require sophisticated and specialized computer programming management and maintenance.

-This certificate, developed in partnership with IBM Canada, will provide students with a thorough overview of the Mainframe environment, including hardware systems, workflows, end-user interfaces, programming, and data management.
-The curriculum is designed to provide graduates with a comprehensive education and practical knowledge in basic and advanced Mainframe computing focused on the z/OS environment.
+This certificate, developed in partnership with IBM Canada, provides students with a thorough overview of the Mainframe environment, including hardware systems, workflows, end-user interfaces, programming, and data management.
+The curriculum has been designed to provide graduates with comprehensive theoretical and practical knowledge in basic and advanced Mainframe computing, focusing on the z/OS environment.